lammps/lammps/doc/src/reset_mol_ids.rst

    within LAMMPS.

-The *verbose* keyword determines if this command outputs run-time information to the screen and log file, including the number of new molecule IDs and CPU time used by the command.
+The *verbose* keyword determines if this command outputs run-time information to the screen and log file.
+If the setting is *yes* (the default), the command prints out information including the number of new molecule IDs and CPU time used by the command.
+If the setting is *no*, no information is printed.

 Restrictions
 """"""""""""